Aurora Punks unveils DIY collective for indie game studios

 The team is spread from Malmo in the south to Boden in the north.
 Among the founders are seasoned members of the Swedish game industry scene with Karl Troedsson (ex-DICE), Mathias Wiking (Starbreeze and Paradox), and Alexander Bergendahl (Avalance, Poppermost) on the board of directors.
 Its studios are as far away as Upstream Arcade in the United Kingdom.

 Overall, I like this idea.
-And it’s not just coming from a former crazy punk rocker that has no credibility.
+And it’s not just coming from a former punk rocker that has no credibility.
 It’s from a seasoned game executive, and it reminds me of the remark that Shawn Layden, former chairman of Sony Worldwide Studios, said at our recent GamesBeat Summit 2021 event.
 He said young developers should hold onto and own and develop their ideas before they go to publishers, who may want to own them.

 “For young people with your ideas, try to hold on to them as long as you can,” Layden said.